Is What You’re Saying Actually Supportive?

 Takeaways: A Simple but Powerful Leadership Reframe

-Saying, “please let me know if you need anything,” often passes without making a real impact.
+• Saying, “please let me know if you need anything,” often fails to make a real impact.

-Awareness of these common phrases and small, intentional adjustments in how we ask can create space for genuine support and allow leaders to communicate more effectively and nail tough conversations.
+• Awareness of these vague phrases and small, intentional adjustments in how we ask can create space for genuine support and allow leaders to communicate more effectively and nail tough conversations.

 Helping your team isn’t just about good intentions—it’s about clarity.
 We can help you make your support count.